SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/MDLspPHv/Teamwork-Issues-add-this-later.png)

-End of the recruitment secion I have properly written, any readers please move on to [Inside a session](#inside-a-session) for now.
+End of the recruitment section I have properly written, any readers please move on to [Inside a session](#inside-a-session) for now.

 Talk about what wasn't implementable from Nikhil's model either. how making people pro-am, making people adj once, tracking if they've done all speaker positions once, didn't really come to fruition and it was more effort than it was worth.